taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/02-basics.md

 }
 ~~~~~~~~

 The reducer would have to act on two actions now: `TODO_ADD` and 'TODO_TOGGLE'.
 By using a switch case statement, you can branch into different cases.
-If there is not such a case, you default to return the unchanged state.
+If there is not such a case, you return the unchanged state by default.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~